zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

     One-off SEPA Direct Debit payments using Mollie Checkout can only be created if this is enabled on your account.
 In general, it is not very useful for web shops but may be useful for charities.

-    If you want to use recurring payments, take a look at our :ref:`Recurring payments guide <guides/recurring>`.
+    If you want to use recurring payments, take a look at our :doc:`Recurring payments guide </guides/recurring>`.

 .. list-table::
    :widths: auto